Taking Care of Tortoises in the Philippines

 Tortoises need a place to feel hidden and safe; or a place that's more enclosed or humid.
 As mentioned, your humidity readings will play a vital role in your tortoise's health.

 Be sure to position your enclosure where they can get some morning sunlight for at least 1.5 hours.
 Baby tortoises in the wild spend most part of the day hiding so they don't really need to be exposed to UVB for a long time.
 Also make sure the sun isn't super direct as they can overheat and die.
-To be safe, make sure that half of the enclosure is shaded.
+To be safe, make sure that half of the enclosure is shaded so they can hide anytime.
 Be sure to monitor the temperature!
 More about temperature below.
-If this is too much work for you, you can automate this using the more expensive option.
+If this is too much work for you, you can automate this using the more expensive option plus a digital timer switch.
 For UVB, our go-to brand is Zoomed's Reptisun.

 Enclosure Item 8 of 11: Heating

-In Manila, we get a temperature range of about 24C to 35C all year.
+In Manila, we get a temperature range of about 24C to 34C all year.
 Inside our homes, the range is more controlled.
-Like in our place, we get to around 34C during noon and drops to only about 26C late at night.
+Like in our place, we get to around 33C during noon and drops to only about 26C late at night.
 Luckily, this range is already fit for most tortoises.
 Just don't put them in a room with airconditioning.
 Or if you live in Baguio, then you naturally won't have this temperature range.
 Please always measure your temperature and humidity to make sure you are more or less getting this range.
 Night-time temperature drops occur naturally in the wild and is actually beneficial to all reptiles (unless your tortoise is sick).
-Naturally, tortoises have to bask so please read the "Lighting" entry above.
+Note: If you still want to use a CHE or any kind of heater, please buy a thermostat as well because the CHE alone can cause overheating and death, or worse, house fire!
+There's been several reports on this in cooler countries since they are forced to use CHEs or reptile heaters.
+Here in the Philippines, we're very lucky.

 Enclosure Item 9 of 11: Thermometer with Hygrometer